Nandakishore695/Basic-React-Example-For-Beginner/README.md

   }
 }
 ```
-**15.What are react hooks?**
+**15. What are react hooks?**
 - React Hooks are introduced in version 16.
-- React hooks are inbuilt functions that allows functional components to manage state and lifecycle events.
+- React hooks are inbuilt functions that allow functional components to manage state and lifecycle events.

   **Types of Hooks**